Aeltumn/automated_crafting/README.md

 <br/><br/>

 **Other Features**
-- Autocrafters will put the items in the container on the block the dropper is facing towards, otherwise the item will be dropped.
+- Autocrafters will put the items inside of containers adjacent to the face of the dropper.
+This saves performance for servers so players don't need to have hoppers to pick up the items.
+The dropped item is also always spawned in the same location right in front of the dropper.
-- Powering the dropper makes it stop automatically crafting. (locking the dropper also has this effect)
+- Powering the dropper will stop the autocrafting process even if there are still items inside.
+- Deny users the permission `automatedcrafting.makeautocrafters` to prevent them from making auto crafters!
+- There is a configuration file with various options to customize the plugin.

 <br/> <br/>